-1.8 Consent Training: Participant must undergo Healthix approved Consent Training prior to collecting consent forms for their patients.
-Healthix will identify a Consent Manager (i.e. trainee) who will be responsible for overseeing the consent process.
+- 1.6 Individual Consent Retention/Storage for Audit: Copies of all completed patient consent forms must be kept for a minimum of six (6) years from the last date of service covered by that consent.
+You may do so electronically and/or by hard copy.
+Healthix will request copies of patient consent forms when performing annual Healthix consent audits. - 1.7 Patient Requested Changes to Consent: Patients can change their consent choice at any time by submitting a new Consent Form with their new choice.
+If a patient expresses that they would like to change their previous consent decision, present the patient with a new form.
+The Participant must communicate the Patient's new consent choice to Healthix and retain a copy of the new Consent Form. - 1.8 Consent Training: Participant must undergo Healthix approved Consent Training prior to collecting consent forms for their patients.
+Participant will identify a Consent Manager (i.e. trainee) who will be responsible for overseeing the consent training process.
 This individual will undergo training on consent with Healthix and will be responsible for ensuring that the remaining staff and any future hires are internally trained.
 Healthix will make all training materials available to the trainer.